- Constitution and General Rules

 - Any member of the Executive Committee whose band is implicated in a matter of a protest will not be permitted to participate in Executive Committee meetings at times when items in relation to the matter in question are under discussion.
 In the event of an adjournment only the Executive Committee members who took part in the first meeting will be permitted to take part in any further meetings on the matter.

 - If, due to personal illness or accident, or the death or illness of or accident to an immediate relative or dependent, a player is unable to play in a contest and the officials of the competing band so affected desire a deputy, application to use a deputy may be made to the contest organisers.
-Deputies will only be permitted from bands of the same grade and instrumentation type and which are playing on the same day of competition.
-A doctor’s certificate in respect of incapacity due to personal illness or accident must be presented with the application, if practicable.
-Self-completed certificates will not be accepted.
+Qualifications of deputy used will be as per Contest Rule 28.

 - Any band, NIBA Branch, League or Association running a contest under NIBA Rules (including solo and small ensemble contests) will be responsible for any expenses that may be incurred through any protest etc. that the NIBA may be called upon to deal with.
 Any other organisation desiring to hold a contest under any part or all of the NIBA rules must seek permission from the NIBA and pay a contest fee of £10.00 to the NIBA if permission is granted.
 They will be responsible for any other expenses that may be incurred through any protest etc. that the NIBA may be called upon to deal with